-Our investing activities consist primarily of capital expenditures to install our solutions in customer coverage areas, purchases of property and equipment, and investments in intangible assets and business acquisitions.
+Our investing activities consist primarily of capital expenditures to install our solutions in customer coverage areas, purchases of property and equipment, and investments in intangible assets.

-Investing activities used \$16.5 million and \$15.5 million in the years ended December 31, 2023 and 2022, respectively.
-We completed our acquisition of SafePointe for approximately \$11.0 million in cash, net of \$0.4 million cash acquired at closing during the year ended December 31, 2023.
-We completed our acquisition of Forensic Logic for approximately \$4.6 million in cash, net of \$0.3 million cash acquired at closing during the year ended December 31, 2022.
+Investing activities used \$6.4 million and \$16.5 million in the years ended December 31, 2024 and 2023, respectively.
+We completed our acquisition of SafePointe for approximately \$11.0 million in cash, net of \$0.4 million cash acquired at closing during the year December 31, 2023.